saurbre8/Egothare/Session Notes/Session 2/Session 2.md

 "We need him right now.
 Many people are hurt after the attack and he is our best healer.
 Do you think you can help find him..?"
 If they come to him with knowledge of note, he can get mad and tell the characters he will repay them if they help him.

-If they ask bartender at the Broken Pick, He says yeah, Samric lives on the east side of town out towards the lake.
+If they ask bartender at the Broken Pick, He says yeah, Samric lives on the east side of town out towards the crater lake.
 He's never been there himself, as hes a *clank* lol doesnt need the help of a herbalist often.

 If they find someone else in the bar, have them say similar things to the bartender.
 Just that he lives on the east side of town.